 In the aftermath of the killing, Brutus and others were seen parading through the urban centre attempting to calm the jittery, landless proletariat, declaring they had acted for “the salvation of the Republic.”

-But Caesar’s defenders were quick to admonish supporters of the coup, decrying the conspirators’ actions as having clearly been influenced by disinformation.
+Caesar’s defenders admonished supporters of the coup, decrying the conspirators’ actions as having clearly been influenced by disinformation.

 “Brutus is not the noblest Roman of them all but the most treacherous,” said Caesar’s loyal general Mark Antony.
 “An attack on Caesar is an attack on the Republic.
 Caesar was the friend of the people.
 If you’re against Caesar, you’re against the people.
 You’re against Rome.”